fedor-rusak/thoughts/README.md

 * title - next input would be considered title for new note
 * content - same as title but for content
 * tags - for adding options tag information
-* now - adds date to current not
+* now - adds date to current note
 * state - show your current note data on screen
-* push - pushes (if no missing fields OR no thought was chosen) you not to internal list of records
+* push - pushes (if no missing fields OR no thought was chosen) your note to internal list of records
-* records - allows to look at current records.
+* records - allows to look at current notes in technical format.
 Use arrows to navigate.
 ESC or q to exit.
 * save - save records to file
 * load - load records from file
-* thoughts - nice style of visualizing notes one by one. arrows to navigate and ESQ/q to exit.
+* thoughts - nice style of visualizing notes one by one.
+Arrows to navigate and ESQ/q to exit.
 Enter to choose note for editing.
-* drop - for deleting chosen thought.
+* drop - for deleting chosen note.
 * new - to start new note from scratch
 * position - currently under development.
 Needed to get cursor position.
 * browse - to see thoughts sorted by date.
 Up and down to navigate.